-As a Children’s Ministry Director, I do not bring the Easter bunny into any event we do.
-I just don’t believe that my job is to teach the kids at church about a fake bunny, or to decorate our halls with cute little Easter bunnies (or chicks for that matter).
+I’ll admit: I’m not a fan of the Easter Bunny.
+As a Children’s Ministry Director, I do not bring the Easter bunny into any kidmin event our church offers.
+That’s because Easter is not about the bunny.
+I just don’t believe my job is to teach the kids at church about a fake bunny.
+Nor is it to decorate our halls with cute Easter bunnies (or chicks, for that matter).
 I can’t bring myself to do it.

-Just the other day a friend sent me a text telling me she saw a sign that reminded her of me and my dislike of the Easter bunny.
+Recently, a friend texted to say she saw a sign that reminded her of my dislike for the Easter bunny.
 It said, “Silly rabbit…Easter is for Jesus!”
-I love that sign!
-Maybe I need to get one to hang up at church!
+I love that!
+Maybe I need to get one to hang up at church.

-I believe in teaching my own kids and the kids in my church about the true meaning of Easter, which is Jesus dying on the cross for our sins.
-It’s not about some cute bunny hopping into our houses while we sleep to leave a basket of candy.
+I believe in teaching my own kids and the kids in my church about the true meaning of Easter: Jesus dying on the cross for our sins.
+The holiday is not about some cute bunny hopping into our houses to leave baskets of candy.
 It’s about the life, death and resurrection of Jesus Christ.

-So where did the Easter bunny come from?
-I decided to look up the origin of the Easter bunny, just to make sure I wasn’t missing something and that it really did have some religious meaning.
+So if Easter is not about the bunny, where did that come from?
+I looked up the Easter Bunny’s origin, just to make sure it didn’t have some religious meaning.
 It doesn’t.
-None at all.
-Every site I visited said that it was a folklore, a legend that dates back to the Germans in the 15th Century.
-Much like with Santa, kids would leave out carrots hoping that the Easter bunny would replace it with candy.
-The Easter bunny has no religious meaning at all.
+None!
+Every website I visited said it’s folklore.
+The legend dates to 15th-century Germany.
+Much as with Santa, kids left out carrots hoping the Easter bunny replaced them with candy.
+The Easter Bunny has no religious meaning.
+Easter is not about the bunny!

-We began our time together with a traditional egg hunt.
-That year, though, I decided not to stuff the eggs.
-Not just for the easiness of it (although that was an added bonus), but because I wanted the kids to search for eggs with no candy inside so they could connect that with the empty tomb of Jesus.
-I was a little worried we would have kids that would cry because there was no candy.
-However, I was pleasantly surprised because no children cried or complained.
-When I asked what the empty egg might represent, they knew it was the empty tomb!
-That was so awesome!
-I did tell them they could trade in their eggs at the Resurrection station for a big bag of candy, though.
-They were all very excited about that!
+I was a little worried some children would cry.
+But I was pleasantly surprised, because no one complained.
+When I asked what the empty egg might represent, kids knew it was the empty tomb!
+I did tell kids they could trade in their eggs at the Resurrection station for a big bag of candy, though.
+And they were very excited about that.